-Realistic and engaging HazMat training scenarios are an essential contributor to effective and long-lasting learning.
+Realistic and engaging HazMat training scenarios are essential contributors to effective and long-lasting learning.

-While the detector equipment used in live incidents is often fairly simple to use, the key is in creating life-like scenarios that facilitate an instrument’s actual readings and responses to ensure they are understood and the associated decision making is practiced.
+While the detector equipment used in live incidents is often fairly simple to use, the key is in creating life-like scenarios that facilitate an instrument’s actual readings and responses to ensure they are understood and the associated decision-making is practised.

-Authenticity is crucial, both in terms of the look, feel and response of the detector and the physical and environmental challenges that the scenario is setting out to recreate.
+Authenticity is crucial, both in terms of the look, feel and response of the detector and the physical and environmental challenges that the HazMat training scenario is setting out to recreate.

 The process of ordering, storing, transporting and handling radiological sources and chemicals and gases for detection training scenarios requires administration, time and effort that may be better spent in delivering authentic and high-quality training.